Skip to content

 2024-11-15 03:43

-Although the universe generation in SSW1 was decent, it was not algorithm-based—purely random.
-Now that the server engine has been switched to Python, it’s time to unleash its potential.
+Since the server engine has been switched to Python, it’s time to leverage its capabilities.

-Currently, the reset version’s universe generation is half complete.
-Here’s an overview of the progress and changes.
+Currently, the universe generation for the reset version is half done.
+Let me introduce the progress and changes.

 Galaxy Distribution

-Previously, star systems—i.e., points on the map—were placed “randomly,” but to reduce computation, some predictable premises were added.
-Moreover, single-layer randomness led to a lack of map variation.
+Previously, star systems (the points on the map) were placed “randomly”, but to reduce computational load, some predictable prerequisites were added, and the single-layer randomness resulted in insufficient map variation.

-Now the galaxy will be completely randomly placed via algorithms, with endless variety in position and morphology.
-“Storm zones” have been added, creating large empty areas similar to mountain ranges that block movement and form terrain.
+Now the galaxy will be fully algorithmically randomized, with ever-changing positions and forms.
+“Storm zones” have been added, creating large empty areas similar to mountains that block movement, forming terrain.

 Star System Clusters